kubernetes/website/docs/api-reference/1_5/documents/_workloads.md

 # <strong>WORKLOADS</strong>

-These are responsible for managing and running your containers on the cluster.
+Worloads resources are responsible for managing and running your containers on the cluster.
 [Containers](#container-v1) are created by Controllers through [Pods](#pod-v1).
 Pods run Containers and provide environmental dependencies such as shared or persistent storage [Volumes](#volume-v1) and [Configuration](#configmap-v1) or [Secret](#secret-v1) data injected into the container.